Lerato029/memory-game/README.md

 # React Memory Game
 ### The Emoji Memory Game

 **This project was created using the Create React App.
-It is a good reference for learning how to manage state and using the React Router**
+It is a good reference for learning how to manage state and using the React Router.**

-## Table of Contents
+## `Table of Contents`

 [Installation](#installation)
 [Viewing Project](#view)